 Dried blood spot samples are the typical blood-based assay for measure of GAA enzyme activity in the infant.
 They are minimally invasive, have rapid turnaround time, and can be used for screening extensive numbers of samples in cases such as newborn screening.

 The majority of testing labs performing blood assays for GAA enzyme activity can also use samples to perform immediate variant analysis of the GAA gene for diagnostic confirmation.
-A multigene testing panel can also be ordered to aid in diagnosis, and allows simultaneous testing for an alteration in several genes related to other neuromuscular disorders.

 Skin fibroblasts have long been the gold standard for definitive measure of GAA enzymatic activity, but a long turnaround time limits their usefulness in infants.
 Samples are obtained by skin biopsy and require 4 to 6 weeks of cell culture to generate adequate material for the GAA enzyme assay.

 Although an option, muscle biopsies are generally not preferred for GAA enzyme assay in the infantile setting because they are invasive and can require general anesthesia.
 Muscle biopsy, however, can be quite useful to confirm diagnosis of Pompe in the identification of glycogen buildup in muscle tissues.
 It is important to remember that absence of glycogen accumulation in any particular biopsy sample does not rule out Pompe disease since glycogen buildup can vary across different muscles and by stage of the disease progression.